Glossary

 Program provides opportunities for Medicaid beneficiaries to receive services in their own home or community rather than institutions or other isolated settings.
 These programs serve a variety of targeted populations groups, such as people with intellectual or developmental disabilities, physical disabilities, and/or mental illnesses.

-• Homeless Individual
+• Homeless Individual or Homeless Children and Youths

 • Host